 To apply, please follow these steps:

-- Review the Housing Essentials and Types of Accommodations sections of the UAH website.
+- Review the Housing Essentials and Types of Accommodations sections of the UAH website, and review and sign the Guidelines for Sharing University Apartment Housing form.

 - Sign-up for a My Housing Portal account.